sathal/MacLoggerSystem/README.md

 Practice using Google Sheets Python API

-## Getting python application to fire on login
+## Getting Python application to fire on login

-//TODO
+I created an app in AppleScript using the Automator.app utiliy and set this app to be called on Login by going to SYSTEM PREFERENCES -> USERS & GROUPS -> LOGIN ITEMS and adding my custom AppleScript app to the list of login items.

+The AppleScript app is used to call the python code.